alstr/todo-to-issue-action/README.md

     def hello_world():
         print('Hello world!')

 Removing the `# TODO` comment will close the issue on push.
+This is still an experimental feature.

 ### Updating TODOs